All Episodes

 Because I don't even think it's fair.

-And you got a lot out of him that I don't think anybody else could have in a way that nobody else had.
+I just love the special, and you got a lot out of him that I don't think anybody else could have in a way that nobody else had.

-So I guess my question to you is how differently did you feel about him after that interview, which was very personal.
+So I guess my question to you is, how differently did you feel about him after that interview, which was very personal?

-And you know, you talk to an elevator operator or somebody who works on his staff, you know, uh uh you know, uh housekeepers or whatever, and they've been there for a long time and they really like him as a person.
+And, you know, you talk to an elevator operator or somebody who works and his staff, you know, housekeepers or whatever.

-I mean, that's one of the things that really struck me that they're you know, a lot of uh a lot of times you can kind of really get to know somebody or know who they are by you know h how they deal with, you know, the elevator guy or whatever.
+That there, you know, a lot of times you can kind of really get to know somebody or know who they are by, you know, how they deal with the elevator guy or whatever.

 And they like him.

-No, they they love they actually love him because I've been over to Trump Tower interviewing him a bunch.
+They actually love him because I've been over to Trump Tower interviewing him a bunch.

 They love their boss.